Past Board Chairs

 Vancouver, British Columbia, Canada

 Doug Wallis, CA, is a partner with the Vancouver office of Smythe Ratcliffe.
-Doug has extensive experience with many of the issues involved in the setting up and administration of a public practice firm.
+He has extensive experience with setting up and administration of a public practice firm.
 Prior to joining Smythe Ratcliffe, he was the Director of Professional Advisory Services at the ICABC.
-When Doug first joined CNIS as chair of its Finance Committee in 2002, it was to help the CNIS with its own financial reporting – he had no idea he would later be invited to Africa to offer the same services to one of the CNIS’ sponsored organizations.
-But in 2004, Doug, the Institute’s director of professional advisory services, spent two weeks working with the Injury Control Centre at Makerere Medical School in Kampala, Uganda (ICC-U).
+Doug first joined CNIS as chair of its Finance Committee in 2002 to help the CNIS with its own financial reporting.
+In 2004, Doug offer the same services to one of the CNIS’ African partner organizations, the Injury Control Centre (ICC – U) at Makerere Medical School in Kampala, Uganda.